allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

    }
 }
 ```
-Remember that our queries can change on timeline by extend their business requirement from simple like this:
+Remember that our queries can change on timeline by extend their business requirement.
+It can start from simple like this:

 ```graphql
 query {